-Local Housing Allowance (LHA) is paid to people who are private sector tenants and have made a new claim on, or after, 7 April 2008.
+Local Housing Allowance (LHA) is a paid to people who are private sector tenants who need help with housing costs.

 The main aims of the Local Housing Allowance (LHA) scheme

 - Fairness: LHA is designed so that two households with similar circumstances living in the same area will be paid the same amount.